mjkern/67272-Windows-Setup/instructions.md

             mkdir 67272 # creates a folder named 67272
             ```

-2) Ruby 2.4.3
+2) Ruby 2.5.7
-    1) Open a bash shell

-        This is what you just set up and the rest of the Ruby and Rails
-        installation instructions will be run in this shell window.
-When
-        you see a command in these instructions you can simply enter it after
-        the `$` in your shell window.

-    2) Install gpg2 (a prerequisite for rvm)
+    1) Install gpg2 (a prerequisite for rvm)

         ```
         sudo apt-get install gnupg2
         ```
+        Note: unless otherwise specified all of these instructions are meant
+        to be run in the Ubuntu installation you just set up.

-    3) Install rvm (based on [these instructions](https://rvm.io/))
+    2) Install rvm (based on [these instructions](https://rvm.io/))

         ```
         gpg2 --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB
         \curl -sSL https://get.rvm.io | bash -s stable
         ```

-    4) Close your bash shell and open a new one (or `source ~/.bashrc` should work)
+    3) Close your bash shell and open a new one (or `source ~/.bashrc` should work)

-    5) Install Ruby 2.4.3
+    4) Install Ruby 2.5.7 (this will take a while)

         ```
-        rvm install 2.4.3
+        rvm install 2.5.7
         ```

-    6) Check installation
+    5) Set default Ruby version

         ```
+        bash --login
+        rvm --default use 2.5.7
+        ```

+    6) Close and re-open WSL

+    7) Check installation

+        ```
         rvm list
         ```
-        You should see `=* ruby-2.4.3` in the output.
+        You should see `=* ruby-2.5.7` in the output.

-3) Rails 5.1.6
+3) Rails 5.2.3
     1) Install nodejs (a prerequisite)

         ```